kvenkman/nasa-omni-script/README.md

 ### Dependencies:

-This code depends on the `numpy`, `wget` and `netCDF4` python libraries to work properly.
+This code depends on the `numpy` and `netCDF4` python libraries to work properly.
 Pip install the latter two from the terminal if missing:

 ```
-> pip install wget
 > pip install netCDF4
 ```
-`numpy` should either have shipped with your Linux distro, else may be best installed using a binary package.
+`numpy` should either have shipped with your Python Anaconda install, else may be best installed using a binary package.
 Refer to https://scipy.org/install.html

 ### Function call:
 ```